 As drivers we do not have the advantages of direct body contact and the communication that can come from such things as leg pressure, shifting our balance and weight, touching our mount with a calming hand, etc. Our only physical contact and communication when driving is through the driving lines.

-Therefore, I prefer to graduate to an appropriate bit before advancing from safe confined enclosures (round pen in my case) into gradually larger enclosures and environments.
+Therefore, I prefer to graduate to an appropriate bit before advancing from safely confined enclosures (round pen in my case) into gradually larger enclosures and environments.

 Although I am prepared to experiment and find the perfect bit for each and every animal individually if necessary for there comfort and responsiveness, I find that a solid bar bit with a curved mouth piece and protection from pinching at the corners of the mouth is by far the most common bit I use for driving.
 For me this turns out to be an egg butt, Mullen mouth snaffle with a relatively large diameter mouth piece.